ybyzek/theniledev-examples/data-plane/pulumi/README.md

 Duration: 5s
 ```

-Pull up that `websiteUrl` in-browser and verify you see the provided `greeting`
+Pull up that `websiteUrl` in-browser and verify you see the provided "greeting"
 as well as all of the instance details.

 ## Add or Remove Instances ##

-In the [Nile Admin Dashboard](https://nad.thenile.dev/), add one or
+While the reconciler is running, in the [Nile Admin Dashboard](https://nad.thenile.dev/), add one or
-more SkyNet instances to the organization.
+more new SkyNet instances to the organization.
 This will trigger events that the
-command receives, and will synchronize accordingly.
+reconciler receives and the data plane will synchronize accordingly.
 Deleting an instance in the
 control plane will result in destruction of the corresponding Pulumi stack.